Peter-Vanderhyde/Funcy/README.md

 - `debugHide`: This stops the language printing out the evaluation steps.

 - `debugPause`: This acts as a break line.
 The language will pause once it reaches this line.
 The language will begin to print out each evaluation it's performing step by step.
 The user presses `ENTER` to progress step by step.
-They can also press `ESCAPE` to stop showing the evaluation steps and resume the program until it either hits anothe `debugPause` or the end of the program.
+They can also press `ESCAPE` to stop showing the evaluation steps and resume the program like normal until it hits another `debugPause` or the program completes.

 - `debugEnv`: This will display the current state of the environment at that moment.
 (This does not work well within classes)